ARTC Steering Board

 A*STAR

 Mr Tan was the Executive Director of JIT Electronics, a Singapore-based contract manufacturer when it was acquired by Flextronics in 2000.
-He successfully led the integration of the two companies, and subsequently presided over the management of Flextronics Asia as President and Managing Director.
+He successfully led the integration of the two companies and subsequently presided over the management of Flextronics Asia as President and Managing Director.
 Under his leadership, Flextronics Asia has grown to become the largest and most profitable region for Flextronics.
-At the end June 2007, Mr Tan retired from Flextronics to focus on other activities involving emerging technologies and supply chain management.
+At the end of June 2007, Mr. Tan retired from Flextronics to focus on other activities involving emerging technologies and supply chain management.

 Mr Tan received his Graduate Diploma in Management Studies from the University of Chicago Graduate School of Business and his MBA from Golden Gate University, San Francisco.